andreybleme/andreybleme.github.io/_posts/2020-06-30-the-principles-of-devops.markdown

 We will approach the technical practices of the flow in another article, where I will dive deeper into how you should create the foundations of your deployment pipeline, integrate automated tests into your workflow and architect for low-risk releases.

-[Subscribe the newsletter](https://andreybleme.substack.com/) to be notified when new articles are posted.

 The principle of Constant Feedback
 ---